Frequently Asked Questions

 Green mold (usually Trichoderma) likes high CO2 and moisture.
 You can eat mushrooms if they aren't touching the green mold.
 Green mold on the mushrooms means the mushrooms should be tossed.

 This is completely natural and harmless, though some people are sensitive to heavy spore exposure (it can be allergenic).
-If you're concerned about air quality and exposure to spores, move your grow block outside or to the garage as it nears maturity.
+If you're concerned, move your grow block outside or to the garage as it nears maturity.
 Harvest before full maturity next time.
 Clean up spores with a damp cloth.
 The mushrooms are still safe to eat, though they'll be past prime texture-wise.

 Option 1: If you haven't initiated fruiting yet, just keep it refrigerated.